 EMIR&A operates as a large delocalized instrument.
 Once a year, EMIR&A launches a call for experiment proposals.
 This call is dedicated to irradiation experiments of materials and molecules and to wide-ranging ion-beam analysis.
 Pump priming studies and short-duration ion-beam analyses can be proposed throughout the year.
 All proposals go through an independent scientific evaluation by reviewers and an International Scientific Committee.
 The accepted experiments are partly financially supported up to now by the facilities, however a user’s participation is required for most of the facilities.
 The accepted project is carried out thanks to the expertise of specialists from the concerned platform(s).

 The EMIR&A International Scientific Committee gives its selection of proposals each year based on the reviewers’ reports, and provides its expertise for the choice of future EMIR&A equipment.
 This committee is replaced by a third on average every two years.

-The EMIR&A Coordination Committee monitors the scientific, strategic and administrative management of the federation.
+The EMIR&A executive and steering Committees monitor the scientific, strategic and administrative management of the federation.

 This network was created in 2009 with the support of CNRS (French National Centre for Scientific Research), and became in 2014 a CNRS Research Federation (FR 3618) under the auspices of three CNRS Institutes, namely Institute of Physics, (INP) Institute of Chemistry, (INC) and Institute of Nuclear Physics and Particles Physics (IN2P3).
 It was initially known as EMIR (‘Etude des Matériaux sous IRradiation’ – Study of Materials under Irradiation), and became EMIR&A in 2019, to include both ion beam analysis of materials, and irradiation and radiolysis of molecules and materials.